Empty AdditionalConfiguration.php breaks install tool

 <?php, the error does occur.

-#7 Updated by Christian Kuhn over 1 year ago
+#7 Updated by Christian Kuhn almost 2 years ago

 - Status changed from Needs Feedback to Rejected